bencampbell30/TuebaUdConverter/README.md

 The latest release of the TüBa-D/Z distribution (release 11) already includes a `.conllu` file created using this tool.
-The application can still be useful for converting earlier versions of the treebank, as well as serving as a detailed documentation of the conversion process.
+This application is useful for converting earlier versions of the treebank, as well as serving as a detailed documentation of the conversion process.

 ## Usage